-On June 8, 1998, General Sani Abacha, the military leader who took power in Nigeria in 1993, died of a reported heart attack and was replaced by General Abdulsalam Abubakar.
-On July 7, 1998, Moshood Abiola, the presumed winner of the 1993 presidential election, also died of a heart attack during a meeting with U.S. officials.
+In June 1998, General Sani Abacha, the military leader who took power in Nigeria in 1993, died of a reported heart attack and was replaced by General Abdulsalam Abubakar.
+In July 1998, Moshood Abiola, the presumed winner of the 1993 presidential election, also died of a heart attack.
 General Abubakar released political prisoners and initiated political, economic, and social reforms.
 He also established a new independent electoral commission and outlined a schedule for elections and transition to civilian rule, pledging to hand over power to an elected civilian government by May 1999.
-In late February 1999, former military leader General Olusegun Obasanjo was elected president and was sworn in on May 29, 1999.
+In late February 1999, former military leader General Olusegun Obasanjo was elected president.
 Obasanjo won 62.8% of the votes (18.7 million), while his challenger, Chief Olu Falae, received 37.2% of the votes (11.1 million).
-In mid-April 2003, President Obasanjo was reelected, and the People's Democratic Party (PDP) won a majority in the legislative elections.
-The elections, however, were marred by serious irregularities and electoral fraud, according to international election observers.
+President Obasanjo was reelected in 2003, and the People's Democratic Party (PDP) won a legislative majority in elections marred by serious irregularities and electoral fraud, according to international election observers.

 Relations between the United States and Nigeria improved with the transfer of power to a civilian government.
-In late October 1999, President Obasanjo met with President Clinton and other senior officials in Washington.
-President Clinton pledged a substantial increase in U.S. assistance to Nigeria.
-In August 2000, President Clinton paid a state visit to Nigeria.
-He met with President Obasanjo in the capital of Abuja and addressed the Nigerian parliament.
+When President Obasanjo met with President Clinton and other senior officials in Washington, D.C. in 1999, President Clinton pledged a substantial increase in U.S. assistance to Nigeria.
+In August 2000, Clinton paid a state visit to Nigeria, meeting with Obasanjo in the capital of Abuja and addressing the Nigerian parliament.
 Several new U.S. initiatives were announced, including increased support for AIDS prevention and treatment programs in Nigeria and enhanced trade and commercial development.
-In May 2001, President Obasanjo met with President Bush and other senior officials.
-The two presidents discussed a wide range of issues, including trade, peacekeeping, and the HIV/AIDS crisis in Africa.
-In early November 2001, President Obasanjo visited Washington to express his government's support for the U.S.-led anti-terrorism campaign and returned to Washington in June 2002.
-In July 2003, President Bush visited Nigeria while on a five-day, five-country trip to Africa.
-President Obasanjo visted Washington in 2005 and in 2006.
+In 2001, President Obasanjo met with President Bush and other senior officials, discussing a wide range of issues, including trade, peacekeeping, and the HIV/AIDS crisis in Africa.
+Obasanjo visited Washington in late 2001 to express his government's support for the U.S.-led antiterrorism campaign and has returned to Washington several times in recent years.
+In July 2003, Bush visited Nigeria while on a five-day, five-country trip to Africa.

-Nigeria continues to make progress in strengthening its fragile democracy but faces serious economic challenges.
-Nigeria remains relatively stable, although ethnic and religious clashes in some parts of the country have led to massive displacement of civilian populations.
-Thousands of civilians have been killed over the past several years and many more wounded in religious clashes.
+Nigeria has made progress in strengthening its fragile democracy but faces serious economic challenges.
+Nigeria remains relatively stable, although ethnic and religious clashes in parts of the country have led to massive displacement.
+Thousands have been killed and many more wounded in religious clashes.
 Under President Obasanjo, Nigeria has emerged as a major player in Africa.
-President Obasanjo took a leading role in the creation of the New Partnership for African Development (NEPAD) and the African Union (AU).
+Obasanjo took a leading role in the creation of the New Partnership for African Development (NEPAD) and the African Union (AU).
 Nigeria also played an important role in facilitating negotiations between the government of Sudan and the Darfur rebels.
-In August 2003, Nigeria sent an estimated 1,500 troops to Liberia as part of a West African-led peacekeeping force.
-This CRS report replaces CRS Issue Brief IB98046, Nigeria in Political Transition, by Ted Dagne, and will be updated as the situation warrants.
+Nigerian troops have played a vital role in peacekeeping operations in Sierra Leone and Liberia and are currently in Cote d'Ivoire, Congo, Liberia, and Sudan.